ziad-saab/wordpress-api-nextjs-theme/README.md

 ---

-## Adding another page and linking to it
+## Adding another page and linking to it :link:
 Next.js makes it easy to add new pages to your application.
 All you have to do is create a new file under the `pages` directory.
 The name of the file will be the same as the URL path to access it.
 While this seems limiting – how do we do pretty URLs?? – we will see in a later section that this